I built six-pack abs without ever going to the gym and I started grossly fat and out of shape. Moreover, I did it after 37 (Age is mostly irrelevant).

 Millions of men would like to get six-pack abs but men with six pack abs are rare, so it must be difficult to do it, right?
 Let’s see.

-I identified 6 reasons why it’s so difficult to get six pack abs:
+I identified 6 reasons why it’s so hard to get six pack abs:

 The real difficulty about getting six-pack abs is the noise.
 There are too many pieces of bad diet and training advice running around.
 People who don’t have six-pack abs have the temerity to give advice about six pack abs.
 Everybody is a guru on the internet but there are few people who actually possess six pack abs.